Yes, the drama has wrapped up already after several months of filming. The cast and crew seemed to get along quite well.

 Dream (夢想): A very inspirational song and very suitable for his voice.

 Under The Same Sky (同一片天空): Liked the song but there were too many people in there (though I do like some of their voices) for me to enjoy his singing.
-I remember one time when he and some of the cast went to promote and he was sick BUT there were only 2 guys there (including himself) and two girls so he had to try and wing it through.
+I remember one time when he and some of the cast went to promote and he was sick BUT there were only two guys there (including himself) and two girls so he had to try and wing it through.
 It seemed obvious that he was still able to carry on.

 Point?
 OMG, I wish he has some more opportunities to sing in the future.
 One could only repeat a song after so many times.

 How random is he?
 YES, he’s one of the most random people I’m following.
 It seems like he’s operating on his own wavelength or something.
 But that makes it funnier to follow him on Weibo or Facebook.
-At times, from some references he made with the posts, he’s quite intelligent with the stuffs that he reads.
+At times, from some references he made with the posts, he’s quite intelligent with the stuff that he reads.
 Yet other times, he gets super silly as well.
 (I guess it’s hard not to.)
 Then there’s surfing.
-(Yeah, he loves posting those to showing off his surfing skills.)
+(Yeah, he loves posting those to show off his surfing skills.)
 He also knows how to cook (from this one show I saw this one time)–and could possibly be a pro at it.
 But other than those, he’s just really fun to follow at times, not afraid to share even his not so notable moments.
 Still funny though.

 *Will be updated in the future for more rants.